Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/4-FRAME_Production/Benchmarking_slides.md

 <div class="flex-container">
 <div class="left-large">

-- Use empirical measurements of the runtime to determine the time it takes to execute extrinsics and other runtime logic.
+- Use empirical measurements of the runtime to determine the time and space it takes to execute extrinsics and other runtime logic.
 - Run benchmarks using worst case scenario conditions.
   - Primary goal is to keep the runtime safe.
   - Secondary goal is to be as accurate as possible to maximize throughput.